lucent-mc/docs/content/Content/Sodium.md

   - optimizations
 ---

-# Sodium
+_The fastest and most compatible rendering optimization mod for Minecraft.
+Now available for both NeoForge and Fabric!_

 > by jellysquid3

 Find Sodium on [Modrinth](https://modrinth.com/mod/sodium).

-> [!INFO]+ Summary
-> From Modrinth: _The fastest and most compatible rendering optimization mod for Minecraft.
-Now available for both NeoForge and Fabric!_
+---

 We use Sodium to speed up rendering on the client.